tgvashworth/ServiceWorker-Polyfill/README.md

 This is a (partial) [ServiceWorker](https://github.com/slightlyoff/ServiceWorker) implementation, written in JavaScript.
 The idea is to enable exploration of the ServiceWorker API and the implications it has for users, applications and developer workflow.

+**NOTE:** This not easy to run, and may be broken.
+Sorry – we'll try to make it easier as time goes on.

 ## Setup

 It's a bit complicated.